Solving Matrix Games with Near-Optimal Matvec Complexity: Prox multi-point method outer loop

 \RestyleAlgo{ruled} \DontPrintSemicolon \SetKwComment{Comment}{/* }{ */}

 Next, we give our correctness guarantee as well as a movement bound over the sequences of regularization centers in Lemma~\ref{lem:multiprox-correctness}.
 Recall from the discussion in Section~\ref{sec:overview-of-approach} that this movement bound can be viewed as enabling control over $K$ subsequences of the iterates $z^{(0)}, z^{(1)}, \dots$ as opposed to the movement bound over the single sequence $z^{(0)}, z^{(1)}, \dots$ obtained by the standard prox point method, albeit at the cost of an additional $K$ factor in the bound.

-In Lemma~\ref{lem:multiprox-correctness} and throughout the remainder of this section (Section~\ref{subsec:prox-multi-general-monotone-ops}), we use the notation $\sum_{t \ge 1}$ to simultaneously capture the cases where Algorithm~\ref{alg:multiprox-method-monotone-op} does and doesn't terminate. $\sum_{t \ge 1}$ is equivalent to $\sum_{t \in [T]}$ in the former case and $\sum_{t = 1}^\infty$ in the latter case.
+Note that unlike in \Cref{sec:overview-of-approach}, the movement bound in \Cref{lem:multiprox-correctness} when the algorithm terminates is over $t \in [T - 1]$ instead of $t \in [T]$.
+(More generally, we are always able to obtain a movement bound over all iterates other than the final iterate; this unites the two cases of \Cref{lem:multiprox-correctness}.)
+As is evident from the proof (see \eqref{eq:key-eq-dist-regret-bound}), this is due to the fact that in this section each step taken in \Cref{line:multiprox-DMP} involves solving an approximate variational inequality per the discussion above, whereas in \Cref{sec:overview-of-approach} each step solved the corresponding exact variational inequality for simplicity.
+However, as discussed further in \Cref{subsec:prox-multi-matrix-games}, the movement bound over $t \in [T - 1]$ suffices for our purposes.